-The Syndicate cedes business by way of variable rate quota share arrangements to Syndicate 6125, which is also managed by HMA.
-The creditor balance relating to this arrangement as at 31 December 2022 is £13.3m (2021: £42.0m), and the debtor balance is £17.2m (2021: £24.5m).
-Syndicate 6125 was closed as at 31 December 2022, these balances will be settled as part of the final loss distribution process in June 2023.
-In addition, the Syndicate also holds £5.2m of balances already received from Syndicate 6125 on closure of the 2019 underwriting year of account.
+The Syndicate ceded business by way of variable rate quota share arrangements to Syndicate 6125, which was also managed by HMA until its closure on 31 December 2022.
+The creditor balance relating to this arrangement at 31 December 2022 was £13.3m, and the debtor balance £17.2m.
+These balances were settled as part of the final loss distribution process of Syndicate 6125 in June 2023.